rdtheriault/PiDMP/README.md

 ./install.sh

+***Processing instructions

+LibreOffice will open (need to do this to create configs) close it

+When the sql line shows up enter -> .read /home/pi/create.sql   -> .exit

-Run commands at everystart up
+***Run commands at everystart up

 vncserver
-services apache2 start